Employment Opportunities

 Certified Personal Trainers design and lead clients through safe and effective individual workouts.
 They work one-on-one with students and members to help them reach their personal fitness goals and help to promote living a healthy lifestyle.
 Applicants must carry a current national certification from a reputable certifying organization (for example; ACE, ACSM, NASM, or CSCS), CPR/AED/First Aid certification, be engaging and professional, self-motivated with a passion for helping others, and knowledge of basic anatomy, physiology, biomechanics, workout structure, and cueing proper exercise technique/form.

-The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, digital/print graphics, and a website.
-The Photography/Videography Assistant will assist the marketing & communications coordinator in the creation, organization, and distribution of multimedia to all channels of communication.
+The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, and digital/print graphics.
+The Photography/Videography Assistant will aid the Assistant Director of Marketing in the creation, organization, and distribution of multimedia to all channels of communication.
 Photography/Videography Assistants can expect to assist with photography shoots, photography editing, videography, video editing, database cataloguing, printing, outreach, and more.
 Knowledge on how to use a dslr camera in manual mode is required.
 Basic image and video editing skills using Photoshop and/or Lightroom and Premiere is required.
 Some weekend work is required.

 For more information, contact Chris Baunoch.